-Influenza activity is low across Texas.
-The percentage of specimens positive for influenza by hospital laboratories was low.
-No specimens tested by public health laboratories were positive for influenza.
-Compared to the previous week, the percentage of patient visits due to influenza-like illness (ILI) decreased.
+Influenza activity is low across the state of Texas.
+Compared to the previous week, the percentage of specimens testing positive for influenza reported by hospital laboratories has decreased.
+The percentage of patient visits due to influenza-like illness (ILI) has increased.
 No influenza-associated pediatric deaths were reported.
-One ILI-associated outbreak was reported.
-In addition to flu, other respiratory viruses-especially rhinovirus/enterovirus-were detected in Texas during week 40.
+No influenza-associated institutional outbreaks or school closures were reported.